Kyle-Molin/YouTubeConverter/README.md

 - glob

 pytube violates YouTubes policy's, therefore I Kyle Molin will not be held responsible for any negitive ramifications associated with using this program.

+ico and gif's are original works made in Adobe Illustrator